AndydeCleyre/this-and-that/content/posts/broot-zsh/index.md

 ### Room for improvement

-While writing this post I realized that `eval` is overkill for the task, given that the `cmdfile` only ever contains a `cd` command.
+While writing this post I remembered that `eval` is overkill for the task, given that the `cmdfile` only ever contains a `cd` command.
 I'll add [a bonus section at the end of this post](#bonus-rewrite-br-to-avoid-eval), rewriting `br` to avoid `eval`.